hl7ch/ch-lab-order/input/pagecontent/index.md

 This is the HL7 Swiss FHIR Implementation Guide for Laboratory Orders, which can be implemented as Orders by ServiceRequest or optionally as Orders by Forms.

+#### Order by ServiceRequest

+ This quite common case primarily occurs in hospitals that operate their own medical laboratory.
+There is no Questonnaire, no QuestionnaireResponse, only the ServiceRequest, which contains what is beeing requested in a CodeableConcept.
+Therefore the service can be requested as a LOINC Code witĥ supplementary text string.
+Additional order information can be supplied in an 'orderDetail' element.
+Further elements references the coded reason, the insurance, the specimen.
+Supporting info may reference any Resource, such as medication, allergy/intolerace, condition (problem list).
+And the specimen resource points at the sample which has to be analyzed, like blood, serum, urine etc. The preanalytic conditions of the sample are also contained in this resource.

 #### Order by Form

-Orders are based on CH ORF (R4), Order & Referral by Form - Implementation Guide <http://fhir.ch/ig/ch-orf/index.html>, which refers on the CH Core Profiles of Switzerland and on CH EPR Term.
+In addition to the ServiceRequest, the laboratory order can provide a form.
+In this optional situation the order is based on CH ORF (R4), Order & Referral by Form - Implementation Guide <http://fhir.ch/ig/ch-orf/index.html>, which refers on the CH Core Profiles of Switzerland and on CH EPR Term.

 It also refers to FHIR Implementation Guide for Structured Data Capture (SDC) for creating user-friendly questionnaires [SDC](https://build.fhir.org/ig/HL7/sdc/index.html) and targets forms that can be presented to the user with pre-filled input fields, and also provide guidance with searchable value sets.
 There are some enhancements to the general Order and Referral implementation guide.
 Above all, samples play a major role in the laboratory and pathology area and must be closely linked to the order so that they can be correctly assigned in the executing laboratory.
 In general, the Laboratory Implementation Guide can also be used for pathology orders, which often follow the same path and are passed on from the laboratories to specialized pathology departments.
 And similar to other divisions, previous findings and images can also be requested.